wp-plugins/nextgen-facebook/readme.txt

 == Description ==

 <blockquote>
-<p>NextGEN Facebook (NGFB) <strong>provides the information that social websites need</strong> to improve Google Search ranking and social engagement on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and and many more</strong> &mdash; along with offering many of the most popular social sharing buttons!</p>
+<p>NextGEN Facebook (NGFB) <strong>provides the information social websites need</strong> to improve Google Search ranking and social engagement on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and and many more</strong> &mdash; along with offering many of the most popular social sharing buttons!</p>
 </blockquote>

 = Quick List of Features =